How to Implement Dynamic React Feature Flags (2025 Update)

 export { permitState };

-Notice how we specify the exact resource instances (e.g., "Category:finance") rather than just resource types.
+) rather than just resource types.
 This matches our ReBAC model where permissions are based on relationships to specific resource instances.

-Conditionally Render the UI using permitState
+Conditionally Render the UI Based on Feature Flags with permitState

-In the Category page, we use permitState.check
+On the Category page, we use permitState.check

 // pages/categories/[categoryId].tsx